Apple Blossom Festival Gets Nonprofit Designation

 For more news from across the Shenandoah Valley, click here.

-Dylan Nicholls Shenandoah Apple Blossom Festival nonprofit, 501(c)(3) apple blossome, Shenandoah Apple Blossom Festival designation, 501(c)(3) apple blossom festival, Shenandoah Apple Blossom Festival irs, 501(c)(3) shenandoah apple blossom festival, Apple Blossom Festival irs, Apple Blossom Festival nonprofit, Apple Blossom Festival designation, Barry Carper, Barry Carper president, Barry Carper festival president, Barry Carper apple blossom, Barry Carper blossom festival, Festival President Tom Scully, Internal Revenue Service, Internal Revenue Service apple blossom, Internal Revenue Service apple blossom festival, 501(c)(3), apple blossom festival, Shenandoah Apple Blossom Festival
+Josh Henry Shenandoah Apple Blossom Festival nonprofit, 501(c)(3) apple blossome, Shenandoah Apple Blossom Festival designation, 501(c)(3) apple blossom festival, Shenandoah Apple Blossom Festival irs, 501(c)(3) shenandoah apple blossom festival, Apple Blossom Festival irs, Apple Blossom Festival nonprofit, Apple Blossom Festival designation, Barry Carper, Barry Carper president, Barry Carper festival president, Barry Carper apple blossom, Barry Carper blossom festival, Festival President Tom Scully, Internal Revenue Service, Internal Revenue Service apple blossom, Internal Revenue Service apple blossom festival, 501(c)(3), apple blossom festival, Shenandoah Apple Blossom Festival